eclipse-iofog/iofog.org/content/docs/2.0.0/microservices/microservice-registry-catalog.md

 ```

-## Create our own Catalog Items
+## Create your own Catalog Items

-We can also use iofogctl to create our own Catalog Items.
+You can also use iofogctl to create your own Catalog Items.
 The YAML spec reference can be found [here](../iofogctl/catalogitem-yaml-spec.md).

 ```bash
 $ echo "---